Disclosure and HIV

 Preparing for Disclosure

 Disclosure means telling someone that you are living with HIV.
 Sharing your HIV status can help with the stresses of living with HIV.
-However, deciding whom to tell and how to tell them can be complicated and difficult.
+However, deciding whom to tell and how to tell them can be complicated.

 There is no one best way to tell someone.
 Similarly, there is no sure way to know how those you tell will react or whom they may choose to tell.
 To prepare, it may help to ask yourself a few questions: